dscmbcet/webd-up/Daily Resources/Day 2/README.md

 * Array Functions in JavaScript
 <hr>

-### The code snippets discussed today has been uploaded here in the repository.
+### The code snippets discussed in sessio are uploaded in this repository.

 <hr>